terrelsa13/MUMC/README.md

 DEBUG=False
 ```
 #
-# Configuration file version prior to 3.0.0 Are Not Compatible
+# Configuration file versions prior to 3.0.0 Are Not Compatible
 * Previous ```media_cleaner_config.py``` files made with script versions before 3.0.0 are NOT compatible.
   - A new ```media_cleaner_config.py``` will need to be created using the latest version of this script.
 # Requirements